List of Trailer Park Boys episodes: Original series

-All episodes from seasons 1 to 7 are directed by series creator Mike Clattenburg who also co-wrote every episode.
+The episodes from seasons 1 to 7 are directed by series creator Mike Clattenburg who also co-wrote every episode.
 John Paul Tremblay who plays Julian and Robb Wells who plays Ricky also co-wrote all episodes.
 Producer Barrie Dunn who also plays Ray, co-wrote all episodes during the first two seasons, as well as co-writing one season three episode.
 Season 6 was the last season featuring Trevor (Michael Jackson) after which, he left the show.
-Corey Bowles, who plays Corey, also left the show after Season 6, but returned in Season 8.
+Corey Bowles, who plays Cory, also left the show after Season 6, but returned in Season 8.
 Jackie Torrens, sister of cast member Jonathan Torrens, co-wrote the third-season episodes, and Michael Volpe who serves as a producer, co-wrote an episode.
 Mike Smith who plays Bubbles, began co-writing episodes from season four to six.
 Iain MacLeod, who is also a story editor, began co-writing various episodes beginning with season four, and co-wrote all season six and seven episodes.
 Jonathan Torrens who plays J-Roc began co-writing episodes in season five and six.
 Timm Hannebohm joined the writing staff in season seven, and co-wrote all episodes.